-22. Section 4(1) provides that the Scottish Ministers may by regulations modify the list of relevant disposals so as to add, alter or remove an entry.
+- 20. Section 4(1) provides that the Scottish Ministers may by regulations modify the list of relevant disposals so as to add, alter or remove an entry.
 It also provides that the Scottish Ministers may also limit an entry to the list of relevant disposals so as to specify a certain aspect of what a court can do.
 This would enable Ministers to add a specific court order to the list in section 3 but limit that entry to a specified aspect of the court order.
-The modifications that can be made to the list are however limited by the provisions of subsections (2) and (3) below.

-23. Section 4(2) provides that an entry included in the list of relevant disposals may relate to anything at any stage in criminal proceedings which may be made or imposed by the court on an offender or to which an offender can otherwise be made subject by a court.
+The modifications that can be made to the list are however limited by the provisions of subsections (2) and (3) below. - 21.
+Section 4(2) provides that an entry included in the list of relevant disposals may relate to anything at any stage in criminal proceedings which may be made or imposed by the court on an offender relevant person or to which an offender relevant person can otherwise be made subject by a court.

-24. Section 4(3) provides that an entry in the list of relevant disposals can only relate to the monitoring of an offender's whereabouts or an offender's consumption, taking, or ingestion of alcohol, drugs or other substances.
+22. Section 4(3) provides that an entry in the list of relevant disposals can only relate to the monitoring of an offender's a relevant person's whereabouts (including being at or not being at a particular place) or an offender's a relevant person's consumption, taking, or ingestion of alcohol, drugs or other substances.